C-Sto/recursebuster/README.md

 ### Speed

 Gobuster is pretty fast when you smash -t 200, but who would do that?
 One of my goals for this was to keep performance on-par with gobuster where possible.
-On most webservers, recursebuster seems to be faster, even though it sends both a HEAD and a GET request.
+On most web servers, recursebuster seems to be faster, even though it sends both a HEAD and a GET request.
 This means you will hit WAF limits really quickly, and is why by default it's -t 1.

 ## Usage args